guusyy/carConfiguratorApp/README.md

 # KIA Sorento configurator UI🚗

-An front-end UI that lets you configure a KIA Sorento with demo data.
+A front-end UI that lets you configure a KIA Sorento with demo data.
 For now in the configuration part the user can choose colors and a rim.

 ## Project setup